ayodeji/payeezy-samples/README.md

 Notice, however, that the code does not define a `DataSource` at all.
 When run locally, if `H2` is on the classpath, Spring Boot creates the `H2` embedded `Datasource` for you.
 When deployed to a Cloud Native Platform like Pivotal Cloud Foundry, the Cloud Foundry buildpack will detect a database service binding and create a `DataSource` for you.
 If you add Spring Cloud Connectors as well, your app will also work in other cloud platforms, as long as you include a connector.

-Your first and simplest option is to simply do nothing: do not define a DataSource at all but put H2 on the classpath.
-Spring Boot will create the H2 embedded DataSource for you when you run locally.
-The Cloud Foundry buildpack will detect a database service binding and create a DataSource for you when you run in the cloud.
-If you add Spring Cloud Connectors as well, your app will also work in other cloud platforms, as long as you include a connector.
-That might be good enough if you just want to get something working.